Fewbytes/rubber-docker/levels/06_pid_namespace/README.md

 ## Exercises
 - Try using the PID namespace without the `/proc` mount or mount binding the original `/proc` mount.
 How do tools like `ps` behave in this case?
-- Try `kill -9 1` from within the container
+- Try `kill -9 $$` from within the container with and without PID namespace ($$ is evaluated to the current PID).
+Is there a difference? why?
 - Try generating zombies within the container

 ## Relevant Documentation